jenyss/langgraph-codeact-excel-worker/README.md

 ## What is CodeAct

 LangChain's CodeAct agents combine LLM reasoning with code execution, enabling dynamic problem solving through Python code.
-Rather than just calling predefined tools, CodeAct agents can generate, execute, and revise code on-the-fly using the tools you give them.
-This means your agent becomes:
+Rather than just calling predefined tools, CodeAct agents can generate, execute, and revise code on-the-fly to accomplish a task.
+This enables the agent to become:

-* More flexible (able to work around missing tools)
+* More flexibile (able to work around missing tools)
-* Safer (code runs in a local sandbox)
-* Smarter (can generate multi-step logic, validate outputs, and even create visualizations dynamically)
+* Smarter (can generate multi-step logic, validate outputs and self-correct)

 ## How It Works